Skip to main content Skip to footer

 Infective endocarditis

-• NICE recommends that antibiotic prophylaxis should not be used routinely in patients undergoing dental procedures.
+• NICE recommends that antibiotic prophylaxis against infective endocarditis should not be used routinely in patients undergoing dental procedures.

 • There is no evidence that prophylaxis is of any benefit in patients with prosthetic joints.

-In 2016 the National Institute for Health and Care Excellence (NICE) amended recommendation 1.1.3 of Clinical Guideline 64 Prophylaxis Against Infective Endocarditis (CG64) to include ‘routinely’ as follows:
+The National Institute for Health and Care Excellence (NICE) Clinical Guideline 64 Prophylaxis Against Infective Endocarditis (CG64) states:

 Antibiotic prophylaxis against infective endocarditis is not recommended routinely for people undergoing dental procedures.

-SDCEP’s Antibiotic Prophylaxis Against Infective Endocarditis publication, which is available to download from the SDCEP website (www.sdcep.org.uk), offers practical advice on implementing NICE Clinical Guideline 64 in dental practice.
+SDCEP’s Antibiotic Prophylaxis Against Infective Endocarditis resource offers practical advice on implementing NICE Clinical Guideline 64 in dental practice.

-There is no evidence that prophylaxis is of any benefit in patients with prosthetic joints and it is unacceptable to expose patients to the potential adverse effects of antibiotics in these circumstances.
+The BNF3 does not recommend antibiotic prophylaxis for dental treatment in patients with prosthetic joints as there is a lack of evidence that this offers any additional benefit in these patients and it is unacceptable to expose them to the potential adverse effects of antibiotics in these circumstances.